tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Sometimes AWS Lambda is seen as a web service or and API since it runs code remotely, however, AWS Lambda is a serverless technology where you just upload your code and Lambda takes care of everything.

-* In general terms. _serverless_ means that you do not have to be worried about any server configuration nor administration.
+* In general terms, _serverless_ means that you do not have to be worried about any server configuration nor administration.

-* AWS Lambda can have your automatically trigger from other AWS services or call it directly from any web or mobile app.
+* AWS Lambda can have your code automatically trigger from other AWS services or call it directly from any web or mobile app.

 * We are going to use AWS Lambda by triggering code from an Amazon Lex Bot.